RodeoYeeHa/behave2unitgen/README.md

 Implementing the @When
 ----------------------

-Step one is ready.
 After implementing "@Given", we should implement the next step "@When":

     	@Test
     	@When(value = "When Contact with Lastname $lastname is deleted by Owner $owner")